Economies of Tech

 - Identify how things, people, practices, and ideas are made to be of value

-- Formulate a research question that interrogates the potential and the limits of economic and valuation perspectives on technology in relation to empirical cases
+- Formulate research questions and arguments that interrogate economic and valuation perspectives on technology in relation to empirical cases

 - Apply the principles and theories acquired during the course to different ethnographic and empirical settings

 - Analyze similarities and differences in changing economic and technological practices

 - Analyze the impact of economic and technological practices for different actors